ax-va/Python-Machine-Learning-Recipes-Gallatin-Albon-2023/terms.md

 that produces models with the highest quality predictions.
 - *Embedded methods* select the best feature subset as part of, as an extension of, a learning algorithm's training process.

-In "examples-10", only filter and wrapper methods; embedded methods later.